franzinc/agraph-examples/streaming/kafka/README.md

 ### 4.1 AllegroGraph

-Issue `make ag` to start an AllegroGraph instance at port `10055`, with username `test` and password `xyzzy`.
+Issue the command `make ag` to start an AllegroGraph instance at port `10055`, with username `test` and password `xyzzy`.
 It will create a repository named `kafka-basic` and load some initialization triples into it so that other services can start from there.

 ```
 $ make ag